HOW TO INCREASE PUNCHING SPEED USING THE RIGHT WEIGHT GLOVES

-General to Specific
+General to specific

 All strength and conditioning training should follow a progression from general movements, to sport specific movements.
 When it comes loading up actual Muay Thai techniques themselves, you can’t get much more specific than that.
 BUT a word of caution, too much load will distort your finely tuned technique and heavy repetitions will anchor wonky form and bad habits!

-So how much extra resistance is too much?
+How much resistance is too much?

 Which I believe, in the absence of punching specific research, the skill of throwing a ball is representative of throwing a punch too.